richo/snowplow-wiki/about-snowplow/technical-architecture.md

 # Overview

 SnowPlow has a very different architecture from conventional open-source web analytics packages such as [Piwik] [piwik] or [Open Web Analytics] [owa].
-Where those packages are built on a tightly-coupled LAMP stack, SnowPlow has a polyglot, loosely-coupled architecture, involving a JavaScript event tracker, a CDN (Amazon CloudFront), an immutable data store (Amazon S3 and Apache HDFS) and JVM-based "big data" storage and querying tools (Apache Hadoop and Hive).
+Where those packages are built on a tightly-coupled LAMP stack, SnowPlow has a polyglot, loosely-coupled architecture, involving:

+* A JavaScript event tracker
+* A CDN (Amazon CloudFront)
+* An immutable flatfile-based data store (Amazon S3 and Apache HDFS)
+* JVM-based "big data" storage and querying tools (Apache Hadoop and Hive).

 SnowPlow's distinctive architecture has been informed by a set of key design principles: